Winter Basement Waterproofing: Avoid Winter Moisture Risks for Your Home

 Not all foundation damage is the same.
 If you think you’ve identified the early signs of failure, it can help to distinguish between leaning walls or bulging walls.
 The difference may not seem important, but it can help with locating the source of the problem and deciding on a solution.

-Bulging walls often have horizontal cracks, as the pressure is closer to the center of the wall and will cause it to fold in from the center.
+Bulging walls in your house often have horizontal cracks, as the pressure is closer to the center of the wall and will cause it to fold in from the center.
 You can measure for a bulged wall by using a plumb string attached to the ceiling and measuring the distance of the wall, bottom to top.
 If the wall measures longer than the plumb line, it indicates a failing wall that is likely to be bulging.

 Leaning foundation walls will angle slightly.
 Most homeowners expect leaning walls to lean in from the top.
 In some cases, the inward movement comes from the bottom instead.
 Make sure to look for both.